Do you want to teach the Bible to your kids, but you’re not sure how?

 What is a Notebooking Journal?

 A notebooking journal is a way for students to record their thoughts, narrate the information they’ve learned, reinforce important facts and ideas, and to illustrate their work.
 Notebooking journals are often open-ended, with much freedom given to record thoughts.

-Bible Road Trip notebooking journals allow students to narrate what they’ve learned in a written and artistic manner.
 The journals are presented at three different levels, from grades 1-9, with additional writing space in each level.
 You can absolutely use the Dialectic (grades 7-9) Notebooking Journals for the Rhetoric level (grades 10-12).
 In fact, I’ve heard from a number of adults who are doing the Rhetoric level program and using the Dialectic journals for their own Bible study.
 However, by high school, students may wish to take additional notes or structure their notes to their own preferences.
 You can choose either option for your high school students.

 What skills does notebooking develop?

 Notebooking provides the opportunity to develop skills in the areas of: